 For 25 years, the First Amendment Center — and now its outgrowth, the Religious Freedom Center — has provided in-school training for teachers, principals, and school boards.

 In January 2015, for example, the center provided professional development on religious liberty in schools to administrators and teachers in the Tulsa, Oklahoma school district.

 Charles C. Haynes serves as US advisor to the Tony Blair Faith Foundation to promote its schools program, Face to Faith in America’s public and private schools.

 From 2009 to 2014, some 60,000 students have participated in videoconference dialogues with their peers across the world and engaged one another in a secure online community.
 The purpose is to provide American students with the skills and competencies they need to become global citizens.
 This academic programme encourages global cultural exchange.

 “We have a responsibility to provide students with the knowledge and skills to secure peace in the future.
 Governments around the world recognise the need to equip their younger citizens with the knowledge and skills to reject prejudice, conflict and extremism and to secure an open-minded society.
 As educators in the US, we have a responsibility to provide students with the knowledge and skills to secure peace in the future.
-US schools have a leading role in educating future generations to a more open-minded view of our world.” ~ Kristen Looney, Head of Face to Faith North America.
+US schools have a leading role in educating future generations to a more open-minded view of our world.” ~ Kristen Farrington, Head of Face to Faith North America.

 We listened carefully to our teachers, ensuring Face to Faith in American public schools is implemented in ways that uphold First Amendment principles and guidelines.
 Teachers using Face to Faith are neutral towards religion—both neutral among religions and neutral between religion and non-religion—when teaching about faiths and beliefs.
 As part of the teacher training Face to Faith provides, teachers are shown how to prepare students for participation in Face to Faith using First Amendment principles.